aidancrowther/wasm3-knc/README.md

 This is a fork of the official [wasm3](https://github.com/wasm3/wasm3) interpreter modified to run on the original Xeon Phi.
-Since the Phi uses an old kernel of linux it lacks support for the getrandom() syscall.
+Since the Phi uses an old version of the linux kernel, it lacks support for the getrandom() syscall.
 As such, I have reimplemented a simple (albeit not great) function to run in its place.

 Compilation is simple, from source root simply run
 ```bash